Get insider access

 Download

 The Dell AW3423DW has incredible accuracy after calibration, though calibrating it doesn't do much.
-The white balance and color temperature both improved, and while gamma is better, it's still not perfect.
+The white balance and color temperature are both improved, and while gamma is better, it's still not perfect.

 Picture Quality